yannickl88/blog-articles/drafts/machine-learning-naive-bayes.md

 Setup done, time to create an algorithm that can make predictions!

 ## Naive Bayes
-Naive Bayes works by looking at a training set and seeing how close your input resembels something it already knows and return that group.
+Naive Bayes works by looking at a training set and seeing how close your input resembles something it already knows and return that group.
 It does so using simple statistics and a bit of math.
 For example, when looking at the following training set consisting of 4 documents:

 | Statement | Type |
 |---|:---:|